← Back to 史記

 62

 In the next year, at the suburban sacrifice at Yong, he obtained a one-horned beast, like a mi deer.
 The officials said, 'Your Majesty was reverent and respectful in the suburban sacrifices, and the Supreme God reported that he enjoyed them and granted a one-horned beast.
-It is probably a qilin, it is said.'
+According to the accounts, it was probably a qilin.'
 Therefore, with it, he recommended it to the five zhi, and each zhi added one ox to burn.
 He granted the feudal lords white gold, and the wind omens and responses matched heaven.

 63